jwodder/kbits/src/tags/rust.rst

 Rust
 ====

-Rust_ is a compiled, statically-typed programming language with focuses on language stability and "fearless concurrency."
+Rust_ is a compiled, statically-typed programming language that focuses on language stability and "fearless concurrency."
 The language enforces memory safety, not through reference counting & garbage collection, but through assigning objects ownerships & lifetimes.
 Its compiler error messages also